JPLMLIA/sudsconf/program/workshop.md

 # SUDS Workshop

 The SUDS Workshop is an invited opportunity for SUDS leaders across many institutions to define, prioritize, and unify vision, elements, and roles.
 Included below is our current draft of the workshop schedule, but it is still actively being developed.
+We anticipate a maximum of 30 participants.

+Last updated: April 16th, 2024

 ## Monday, August 19th, 2024

 ---

-### Introductions and Defining SUDS
+### Introductions
 *8:30AM - 10:00AM PST (90 min), Room [TBD], Caltech*

 **Objective**
-Introduce participants and identify workshop-level wants, needs, and terms.
+The workshop organizers will provide an overview of the history of SUDS, workshop visions and goals, and create an environment of meaningful and open discussion.

 ---

-### SUDS Communities and Partnerships
+### Define SUDS
 *10:30 AM - 12:00 PM (90 min), Room [TBD], Caltech*

 **Objective**
-Map the SUDS community landscape by identifying participating institutions, their areas of expertise, thrust areas, and points of contact.
+This session aims to achieve a collective understanding of our purpose, define and contextualize SUDS as a technology, research area, science, and multi-disciplinary effort, and develop a universally comprehensible articulation of SUDS that makes sense to everyone.

 **Questions**
+- Why are each of us here?
+What do we personally value and what patterns do we see of shared values across the team?
+- Where are we starting from?
+Whic path forward is the most important to us as a team?
-- How can we define an institution’s alignment with SUDS objectives?
+- How can we change our culture to value social sciences and interdisciplinary work?
-- Which institutions are participating in the SUDS community, or are looking to join?
-- What are the priority topic areas for each of these institutions?
-- What are past or ongoing collaborative projects between institutions that proved successful?
-What elements contributed to this success?
-- What are barriers to these collaborations, and how can they be overcome?
-- How can we continue to foster this community and encourage partnerships?
+- How do we define collaboration, coordination, and co-creation?

-**Delivery**
-- A dynamic engagement matrix of institutions, points of contact, and expertise/areas of interest.
-- A plan or platform to reconnect for follow-on discussions
+**Deliverable**
-- A method of educating and bringing new members into the community
+- A clear, concise statement of purpose for the work going forward

 ---

-### Institutional and Community Challenges to SUDS
+### Identify the SUDS Community
 *1:30 PM - 3:30 PM (120 min), Room [TBD], Caltech*

 **Objective**
-Plan how to overcome challenges to SUDS in represented institutions and communities
+Identify the SUDS Community and its range of activities and achieved successes.
+Determine common elements and relationships, forming a network of participating institutions, their areas of expertise, thrust areas, and points of contact.

 **Questions**
-- What challenges are universally faced by most institutions when adopting SUDS initiatives?
-- What are some known viable solutions to these challenges, and how do they scale between institutions?
-- What are some known solutions that are too difficult to implement due to constraints?
-- How can SUDS institutions proactively prepare for challenges arising in the fast-paced landscape of data science?

-**Delivery**
-- A structured document that prioritizes challenges by urgency and impact, and their plans of resolution.
-- A taxonomy of challenges by criteria (technological, institutional, cultural, etc.) and their common solution patterns.
-- A guide for new SUDS efforts to subvert common challenges early on.
+- What is our process for building community and carrying out shared decision making?
+- Who is the SUDS community nationwide?
+- How do you find the others willing to work across interdisciplinary collaborations?
+- What does a healthy SUDS community look like?
+What can we learn from other highly collaborative communities?
+- What conditions made it possible for attendees of this workshop to be engaged in this kind of collaborative effort?
+  - (e.g. support from their institution, a particular funded position, etc.)
+- What program managers or institutional leaders can provide top-level support for the SUDS community?
+- Who else should we be reaching out to?

+**Deliverables**
+- List of key institutions and groups doing SUDS research
+- List of common elements that connect the various communities
+- Preliminary organization of entities and relationships into a network
+- Mechanisms in place for SUDS members to learn from each other and communicate going forward
+- A shared understanding of how to sustain and expand a healthy SUDS community

 ---